Wholesome zingy recipe with raw almond Brazil nut coconut date crust and luscious pineapple lime coconut cream filling.

 Dedicated to our beautiful sun ‘Solaris’ this Pineapple Lime Coconut Tart is a joyous recipe to warm your hearts and call in the sunshine.
-It’s a really lovely zingy recipe with raw almond brazil nut coconut date crust and luscious pineapple lime coconut cream filling set with agar flakes.
+It’s a really lovely zingy recipe with raw almond Brazil nut coconut date crust and luscious pineapple lime coconut cream filling set with agar flakes.

 I’ve almost waited to post this tart closer to Summer but decided to share it with you now, because it would make a lovely Easter dessert too.

 I’ve used a raw crust which works really well in this tart, the filling sets well and slices beautifully.
 Originally I wanted to make some dehydrated pineapple flowers to decorate this tart, but then I just fell in love with these yellow ranunculuses and used these with some pansies and thyme sprigs instead.
-I couldn’t help myself but to add few forget-me-nots too, my childhood favourite flowers.
+I couldn’t help myself but to add few forget-me-nots too, my childhood favorite flowers.
 If you fancy making some pineapple flowers it would look beautiful.
 I will perhaps use them in another recipe this Summer.

 Just to note that if you’re using agar powder you will need less amount, use the amount to set about 3½ cups of liquid.
 Sometimes with citrus fruit you need little extra, but this tart set really well.
 It only needs up to an hour in fridge to set so you could even make it on the day.